GLOBAL MARKETS-World stocks hit new high as Spain relief, tech rally boost European trading

 Europe’s tech sector has quietly boomed, and has outperformed the Nasdaq so far this year.

 U.S. stock futures pointed to a slight pullback at the open after blistering tech-driven gains on Friday.
-Dow Jones Industrial and S&P 500 futures were down 0.2 percent, while the tech-heavy Nasdaq was set to open flat.
+Dow Jones Industrial and S&P 500 futures were down 0.2 percent, while the tech-heavy Nasdaq was set for a 0.1 percent dip.

 In a week of policy meetings by three major central banks, gold edged down 0.1 percent on investor caution.